nkinlui/pcpartprices/README.md

 * Make sure you have [.NET Core Runtime](https://dotnet.microsoft.com/download/dotnet-core/current/runtime) installed!
 32 or 64 bit whatever works with your Windows OS!
 * Download [PcPartPrices.exe](https://github.com/nkinlui/pcpartprices/blob/master/PcPartPrices.exe) from the root folder and run it.
 * That's it!
 Click "get prices" to fetch prices, and "export to .txt to" export comma separated results to a text file.
 The exported file named "PPP_results_MM-dd-yyyy" will be located in the same folder as the executable.
-Cheers!